Image: Shutterstock

 Arianna Boddy, an Arizona-based licensed child clinical psychologist, says, “Mean girls can be jealous, but it really comes from a deep place of insecurity.
 In my experiences working with kids and teenagers, many mean girls actually think that being mean adds to or boosts popularity.
 They are insecure about themselves and their worth comes from social status or being liked or noticed.”

 In school, mean girl behavior often revolves around the idea of fitting in and conforming to a certain image or social hierarchy.
 For mean girls, looking good at all times matters a lot.
-They put in a lot of efforts to look presentable at any time.
+They put in a lot of effort to look presentable at any time.
 This obsession is transferred to the way they look at other people.
 Girls with acne or braces or even overweight become the butt of jokes.
 They make fun of anyone who is not up to the mark in terms of appearance.

 Lisa McCrohan, a mother and psychotherapist, reflects on her experiences with bullying during her school years.
 She recalls, “I was begging my parents to go to the public school because the girls were so mean.
 And when I look back, wow, they were cruel.
 My maiden name is Ackerman.
 They’d call me “Lisa Acneman” as sixth grade brought with it oily skin and some breakouts.
 When my parents discerned that I would change schools, I felt relieved (i).“